WrenMcQueary/WrenMcQueary.github.io/about.md

 ## Search for a post-graduation career

 I hope to join a team that uses technology to make the world a more equitable place.
 I plan to use my mixture of backgrounds in computer science, robotics, and mechanical engineering to enhance my work.
-My background in education has taught me how to aid and enrich others, both colleagues and end-users.
+In addition, my background in education has taught me how to aid and enrich others, both colleagues and end-users.

-Now, I am undergoing a computer science MS with an emphasis on machine learning, robotics, and graphics, so that I can develop more intricate and impactful solutions for social problems.
+I'm finishing up a computer science MS with an emphasis on machine learning, robotics, and graphics, so that I can develop more intricate and impactful solutions for social problems.
 Currently I am working as a paid research assistant in the INSPIRED Lab of Dr. Brittany Johnson, where we are developing a tool to improve the ease of debugging machine learning models, including removing unethical biases from models deployed in social contexts.
 At the same time, I am satisfying my interests in robotics for social good by volunteering in the DCXR Lab of Dr. Lap-Fai (Craig) Yu, where we are collaborating with another lab to create a teleoperated robot that can be used in search-and-rescue contexts.

 | [Contact](https://WrenMcQueary.github.io/contact)      | [Projects](https://WrenMcQueary.github.io/projects) |
 | :---:        |        :---: |